Enhancing Resources and Increasing Capacities of Poor Households

 h.
 Climate Change

 A major emphasis is given to awareness raising regarding climate change and its impacts.
 A book has been published by the PKSF in Bangla and widely distributed for the purpose.
 In addition, other methods such as group discussions and interactions with households are used to that end.
-Some adaptation activities such as raising the plinths of houses and planting of trees and bushes for protection of houses from strong winds and also some mitigation activities such as installation of solar home-system and the use of improved cooking stoves are encouraged and facilitated.
+Some adaptation activities such as raising the plinths of houses and planting of trees and bushes for protection of houses from strong winds and also some mitigation activities such as installation of solar home-systems and the use of improved cooking stoves are encouraged and facilitated.
+Solar home systems are provided to the households without access to greed electricity, which help the households to improve the living conditions of the household members.
+Improved cooking stoves, as mentioned earlier, protect those who cook for the family from possible health hazards that may caused by the conventional cooking methods.
 Other climate actions that the ENRICH can help implement at the local spaces are being looked into.

 i.
 Social Capital Formation